shivamanand20/React-Assignment/README.md

 2. Assignment of syncing input box and variable value **

 => employeeassign:-
-1. Contains the assignment of filetnames.
+1. Contains the assignment of filternames.
 2. Contains the task of get and delete api.

 => Employeoneapi:-